-It is easy to personalize floral head wreaths for your flower girl, bridesmaids, or yourself by making the head wreath yourself.
+It is very easy to make floral head wreaths for your flower girl, bridesmaids, and for yourself.

-This is a very simple and cost effective diy craft that can enhance your wedding.
+This is a very simple and cost effective diy craft that can enhance and personalize your wedding.

-While fresh flowers can be used for this project, silk flowers make it easy for you to make the head wreath in advance of your special day.
+Fresh flowers can be used for this project.
+But, if you are making more than one head wreath, silk flowers make it a lot easier for you to make the wreaths in advance of your special day.
 Plus, the head wreath can then be kept for years to come.

-Below is an average head size chart to use:
+Below is an average head size chart to use in making your wreaths:

 You will need the following items to make your floral head wreath: